What causes wrinkles?

 Wrinkles are a by-product of the aging process.
-With age, skin cells divide more slowly, and the inner layer, called the dermis, begins to thin.
-The network of elastin (the protein that causes skin to stretch) and collagen fibers (the major structural proteins in the skin), which support the outer layer, loosen and unravel, causing depressions on the surface.
-With aging, skin also loses its elasticity, is less able to retain moisture, oil-secreting glands are less efficient and the skin is slower to heal.
-All of these contribute to the development of wrinkles.
+As people age, skin cells divide more slowly, and the middle layer of the skin, called the dermis, begins to thin.
+The dermis is composed of a network of elastin and collagen fibers, which offer support and elasticity.
+As this network loosens and unravels with time, depressions are created on the skin surface.
+Aging skin is also less able to retain moisture, less efficient in secreting oil, and slower to heal.
+All these factors contribute to the development of wrinkles.

 Facial muscle contractions

-Lines on the forehead, between the eyebrows (frown lines), and lines jutting from the corner of the eyes (crow's feet) are believed to develop because of small muscle contractions.
+Lines on the forehead, between the eyebrows (frown lines), and jutting from the corner of the eyes (crow's feet) are believed to develop because of small muscle contractions.
 Smiling, frowning, squinting and other habitual facial expressions cause these wrinkles to become more prominent.
-Over time, the expressions coupled with gravity contribute to the formation of jowls and drooping eyelids.
+Over time, these expressions coupled with gravity contribute to the formation of wrinkles.

-Excessive exposure to ultraviolet radiation (too much sun) can result in premature aging of the skin.
-Premature aging of the skin is called photoaging.
-The ultraviolet sunrays that cause photoaging damage collagen fibers and cause the excessive production of abnormal elastin.
+Excessive exposure to ultraviolet (UV) radiation from the sun can result in premature aging of the skin, also known as photoaging.
+Exposure to UV light breaks down collagen fibers and leads to the production of abnormal elastin.
 When ultraviolet light damages skin tissue, an enzyme called metalloproteinase is produced.
 This enzyme creates and reforms collagen.
-During the process, however, some healthy collagen fibers are damaged, resulting in a disorganized formation of fibers called solar elastosis.
+During the process, however, some healthy collagen fibers are damaged, resulting in solar elastosis—the disorganized formation of fibers.
 Wrinkles develop when the rebuilding process occurs over and over, less efficiently each time.

 Healthy skin constantly regenerates.
-While old collagen is broken down and removed, new collagen is produced.
-Researchers have found that smoke causes a marked reduction in the production of new collagen.
+Old collagen is broken down and removed, and new collagen is produced.
+Researchers have found that smoking causes a marked reduction in the production of new collagen.
 Decreased collagen results in the development of wrinkles.

 What are the treatment options for wrinkles?